-Doctorate of Marriage and Family Counseling Programs in Alabama
+PhD in Marriage and Family Therapy Program in Alabama

 Each school may design their Doctorate in Marriage and Family programs differently, awarding different degree types and having different end goals.
 For this reason it’s important to read descriptions carefully and contact an advisor to ensure you find a great match.
 Below is a general overview to help you sort through your choices.

-The Marriage and Family Therapy PhD is a scholar/practitioner research program that prepares students for leadership roles in academia, research, behavioral healthcare or pastoral care.
-Students may explore topics that prepare them to work with group dynamics, or learn management techniques and data assessment strategies.
-Broadly, a Marriage and Family Therapy PhD is a research degree that culminates in a comprehensive exam and a dissertation based on original research.
-In clinical, counseling, school, or health service settings, students usually complete a 1-year internship as part of the doctoral program.
+The Marriage and Family Therapy PhD is typically a practitioner-scholar oriented research program, which may help prepare students for leadership roles in academia, research, behavioral healthcare or pastoral care.
+In addition to pursuing new MFT research, students may learn management techniques and data assessment strategies.
+Typically, Marriage and Family Therapy PhD programs culminate in a comprehensive exam and a dissertation based on original research.
+In clinical, counseling, school, or health service settings, students may also complete a 1-year internship as part of the doctoral program.

 Once you’ve determined the type of degree you want to earn and your preferred learning format, it’s time to start the final part of your search for Marriage and Family PhD programs.
 You could begin by reviewing the listings on this page.
 Or narrow down your list of potential PhD in Marriage and Family Therapy Programs using the menu bars.
 Select a format, or search by location.